The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 The drivetrain is one of the most important things I look for when choosing a bike.
 It is put to hard work every time I ride my bike.

-There are 3 types of chainrings – 1X, 2X, and 3X.
+There are three types of chainrings: 1X, 2X, and 3X.
 2X and 3X chainrings are great for beginners.
-Using the front shifter, it is easier to shift from the faster gear to the slower one.
-So if you are new to the sport, you won’t put the rear derailer to hard work every time the terrain changes.
+Shifting from the faster gear to the slower one is easier using the front shifter, so if you are new to the sport, you won’t have to work the rear derailer hard every time the terrain changes.
 Just make sure you avoid cross-chaining.

 2X and 3X chainrings come with higher weight and are harder to set correctly.
 3X chainrings are available only in the cheapest groupsets.
 So if you want precise shifting, you are “stuck” with 2X or 1X chainrings.